jonpitch/jonpitch.github.io/_posts/2017-01-02-danger-brewing-javascript-powered-kegerator-build.md

 ![Casters](/public/img/posts/20170102/build-11.jpeg "They call me Mr. Fahrenheit — Travelin’ at the speed of light.")

 ## Let There Be Wood
-Initially, the idea was to find some reclaimed wood or pallet wood for a really rustic look.
+The idea was to find some reclaimed wood or pallet wood for a really rustic look.
 This proved difficult for two reasons:

 * This wood isn’t as easy to find in my area.
 Because Hipsters?
 * The wood I did find was really inconsistent, had lots of nails or was in awful shape.

-So for my sanity, I opted for generic white wood that I could buy off the shelf.
+I opted for generic white wood that I could buy off the shelf.
 It was marked up to look worn, the idea of which came from [Young House Love](http://www.younghouselove.com/2011/04/at-long-last-a-completed-console/).
 I have two different types of wood in play here: pine and white wood.
 Both of these take stain differently, so I did a lot of test strips before I made anything final.

 ![Wood Samples](/public/img/posts/20170102/build-12.jpeg "I don’t think these are even all of the samples — just the better samples")